Solomon-Dzokoto/airbnb-clone-project/README.md

 A thoughtful UI/UX is the foundation of a successful digital product — and especially vital in a platform where discoverability, clarity, and flow determine the user’s decision to book or bounce.

+🎨 Figma Design Properties
+🖍️ Color Styles
+Below are the primary color styles used in the Figma mockup:

+Primary Color: #FF5A5F (used for CTA buttons and highlights)

+Secondary Color: #484848 (text and icons)

+Background Color: #FFFFFF (main background)

+Accent Color: #00A699 (used for pricing and tags)

+Border/Divider: #E0E0E0 (used for separating sections)

+✍️ Typography

+Property	Value
+Font Family	Inter, sans-serif
+Font Weights	Regular (400), Medium (500), Bold (700)
+Font Sizes	12px, 14px, 16px, 20px, 24px, 32px
+Headings typically use larger font sizes (20px–32px) with bold weight.

+Body text uses 14px–16px with regular or medium weight.

+Captions/labels may use 12px with a lighter color or secondary font weight.

+🧠 Why Design Properties Matter
+Understanding the design properties of a Figma mockup—like color palette and typography—is essential for translating visual designs into consistent, maintainable frontend code.
+Here's why:

+🎯 Consistency: Design tokens (e.g., colors and fonts) form a shared language between designers and developers, reducing guesswork and misalignment.

+🎨 Visual Hierarchy: Font size and weight guide the user's eye and define the importance of content.
+Skipping this undermines the UX.

+🔁 Reusability: When color and typography are defined in tokens or CSS variables, it simplifies updates and scaling.

+📐 Pixel-perfect implementation: By adhering to defined design properties, developers ensure fidelity to the original vision.

+🧪 Testability: Clear design specs make it easier for QA and designers to validate the implementation visually.

+Design isn't just how it looks — it's how it works.
+Identifying these specs early streamlines the handoff and preserves design intent through to production.

 ## 💻 Tech Stack